ahadjidj/Streaming-Workshop-with-HDF/README.md

   ---------------
 # Introduction

 The objective of this workshop is to build an end to end streaming use case with HDF.
-This include edge collection, flow management and stream processing.
+This includes edge collection, flow management and stream processing.
 A focus is also put on governance and best practices using tools such Schema Registry, Flow Registry and Variable Registry.
 At the end of the workshop, you will understand why HDF is a complete streaming platform that offers entreprise features to build, test and deploy any advanced streaming application.
 In addition, you will learn details on some of the new features brought by the latest HDF versions:
   - Use NiFi to ingest CDC data in real time
   - Use Record processors to benefit from improved performance and integration with schema registry
   - Route and filter data using SQL